 The Case for Python

-In addition, because Python is an object-oriented programming language, it’s easier to write large-scale, maintainable, and robust code with it than with R. Using Python, the prototype code that you write on your own computer can be used as production code if needed.
+Being an object-oriented programming language, Python facilitates writing large-scale, maintainable, and robust code.
+With Python, the prototype code that you write on your own computer can be used as production code if needed.
 Additionally, thanks to its intuitive syntax that resembles English, Python is easier to master than R, especially if you have a background in another object-oriented programming language like Java or C++.

 Choosing Between Python and R

-The Bottom Line
+Python vs. R: The Bottom Line